 Treatments and drugs

 There's no specific therapy available to treat infectious mononucleosis.
 Antibiotics don't work against viral infections such as mono.
-Treatment mainly involves bed rest and adequate fluid intake.
+Treatment mainly involves bed rest and drinking plenty of fluids.

 Lifestyle and home remedies